Explore how your team can use Hiver.

 It’s important to note that not all escalations are equal in terms of priority or urgency.
 You need to develop a system that prioritizes your incoming customer escalations.
 This could be based on how severe the situation is, how urgent it is for you to respond, and how much time you have before the situation turns dire.

 A good way to approach this is to create an escalation matrix.
-It is essentially a flowchart that outlines the different steps involved with escalating and resolving customer requests.
+It is essentially a flowchart outlining the different steps of escalating and resolving customer requests.

 For example, it can help define when an agent needs to pass on a ticket to another department or how long it takes before someone responds.
-By taking these factors into account, you can rest assured that employees know exactly what processes they have to follow and how fast they have to work.
-Everything runs smoothly and no customer request goes unanswered.
+By considering these factors, you can rest assured that employees know exactly what processes they have to follow and how fast they have to work.
+Everything runs smoothly, and no customer request goes unanswered.

 3. Do a thorough root cause analysis of the escalated issue